 Ask Media Group revenue consists principally of advertising revenue generated principally through the display of paid listings in response to search queries, as well as from display advertisements appearing alongside content on its various websites and, to a lesser extent, affiliate commerce commission revenue.
 The majority of the paid listings displayed by Ask Media Group is supplied to us by Google Inc. ("Google") pursuant to our services agreement with Google.
 Pursuant to this agreement, Ask Media Group businesses transmit search queries to Google, which in turn transmits a set of relevant and responsive paid listings back to these businesses for display in search results.
 This ad-serving process occurs independently of, but concurrently with, the generation of algorithmic search results for the same search queries.
 Paid listings are displayed separately from algorithmic search results and are identified as sponsored listings on search results pages.
-Paid listing displayed in response to the query, Google bills the advertiser that purchased the paid listing and shares a portion of the fee charged to the advertiser with the Ask Media Group business.
+Paid listings are priced on a price-per-click basis and when a user submits a search query through an Ask Media Group business and then clicks on a paid listing displayed in response to the query, Google bills the advertiser that purchased the paid listing and shares a portion of the fee charged to the advertiser with the Ask Media Group business.
 Ask Media Group recognizes paid listing revenue when it delivers the user's click.
 In cases where the user's click is generated due to the efforts of a third-party distributor, we recognize the amount due from Google as revenue and record a payment obligation to the third-party distributor as traffic acquisition costs.
-See "Item 1A - Risk Factors - Risk Factors - Risks Relating to Our Business, Operations and Ownership - Certain of our businesses depend upon arrangements with Google."
+See "Item 1A - Risk Factors - Risks Factors - Risks Relating to Our Business, Operations and Ownership - Certain of our businesses depend upon arrangements with Google."